cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - [ ] Run `npm run test:lintfix` to format code
 - [ ] Run `npm run test:ci` to verify all tests pass

-### Common Pitfalls
+## Common Pitfalls

 ❌ **Don't:**
 - Forget to update ALL JSDoc type annotations
-- Skip creating a dedicated product configuration file
+- Use inconsistent naming conventions (stick to existing patterns)
-- Use inconsistent naming conventions
+- Skip the alphabetical ordering in constants
-- Forget to set `productDisplay: DISPLAY_TYPES.HOURLY`
+- Change unrelated parts of the constants file
-- Miss updating the variant group in `productVariants` array
+- Skip adding entries to ALL necessary localization sections

 ✅ **Do:**
 - Follow alphabetical ordering in all locations
-- Use consistent naming patterns for similar variant types
+- Follow existing naming patterns from similar products and variant types
-- Create a complete product configuration file
+- Add descriptive aliases for product discovery if a new product configuration is created
-- Include appropriate PAYG terminology in localization
+- Export productGroup and productId from your configuration file
 - Verify all tests pass before committing